apache/cordova-plugin-file-transfer/doc/es/index.md

 ### Ejemplo

     // !!
-Assumes variable fileURI contains a valid URI to a text file on the device
+Assumes variable fileURL contains a valid URL to a text file on the device,
+    //    for example, cdvfile://localhost/persistent/path/to/file.txt

     var win = function (r) {
         console.log("Code = " + r.responseCode);